rudolph-est/springrestlab/Readme.md

 34. While your application is running, make a small, innocent change to some code (like a comment or spacing).
 Observe that depending on the change, DevTools will restart your application.

-Tips:
-- When running in Eclipse or STS, you can get automatic hot-swapping of many code changes without DevTools if you "debug" the application rather than "run" it.
-- If you encounter unusual issues in the upcoming labs, it may be useful to remove the DevTools dependency to see if the problem persists.